-Dr. Hagtvedt’s primary research interests are in experiential consumer behavior, including art, aesthetics, and luxury.
-His research has appeared in Journal of Marketing Research, Journal of Marketing, Journal of Consumer Research, Journal of Consumer Psychology, Journal of the Academy of Marketing Science, International Journal of Research in Marketing, NeuroImage, and Personality and Social Psychology Bulletin, among other outlets.
+Dr. Hagtvedt’s primary research interests are in aesthetics and related topics, such as art, design, luxury, and sensory marketing.
+His research has appeared in Journal of Marketing Research, Journal of Marketing, Journal of Consumer Research, Journal of Consumer Psychology, Journal of the Academy of Marketing Science, International Journal of Research in Marketing, Journal of Retailing, NeuroImage, and Personality and Social Psychology Bulletin, among other outlets.
 He has received multiple research awards, was recognized as an MSI Young Scholar in 2015, and serves on the editorial review board of Journal of Consumer Research.
 His research has been featured in TIME, Forbes, The Wall Street Journal, New York Times, Businessweek, The Boston Globe, Boston Herald, U.S. News & World Report, Los Angeles Times, ABC News, NPR, and dozens of other major news outlets around the world.

-Teaching interests include Consumer Behavior, Marketing Principles, Brand Management, and International Marketing.
-Having lived in seven countries on four continents, and having traveled extensively in dozens of countries around the world, Professor Hagtvedt brings an international perspective to the classroom.
+Professor Hagtvedt currently teaches Consumer Behavior at the M.B.A. and undergraduate levels.
+Having lived in seven countries on four continents, and having traveled extensively in dozens of countries around the world, he brings an international perspective to the classroom.

-Prior to his doctoral studies, Hagtvedt studied painting at the Academy of Fine Arts in Florence, Italy, and he worked full time as an artist and exhibited internationally for several years.
+Prior to his doctoral studies, he studied painting at the Academy of Fine Arts in Florence, Italy, and he worked full time as an artist and exhibited internationally for several years.
 During these years, he had more than 25 major exhibitions in Europe and Asia.
-Additionally, he completed a Cand.
-Mag. degree in art history at the University of Oslo, Norway, before completing an MBA (Marketing) and PhD in Business Administration (Marketing) at the University of Georgia.
-The initial art-related experiences sparked his interest in marketing and consumer behavior, and today this background still contributes to his research and areas of expertise.
+The initial art-related experiences sparked his interest in marketing and consumer behavior, and today this background still informs his research and areas of expertise.

 Patrick, Vanessa M. and Henrik Hagtvedt (2012), “How to Say 'No': Conviction and Identity Attributions in Persuasive Refusal,” International Journal of Research in Marketing, 29 (4), 390-4.